alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 Property name | default | description
 ------------ | -------------| -------------
-metricEventTtl | 10m | The TTL for events : you should set this config regarding to the frequency with witch you expect to receive events in your loopback. heartbeatPeriod | 60 | In seconds, the period between 2 rule fires.
+metricEventTtl | 10m | The TTL for events : you should set this config regarding to the frequency with witch you expect to receive events in your loopback. heartbeatPeriod | 60000 | In milliseconds, the period between 2 rule fires.
 A heartbeat will fire all rules on each session (1 session per active deployments).

 For tests purposes you should reduce `heartbeatPeriod` in order to make the system more reactive.

 ```
 alien4cloud-rms-scheduler-plugin:
   metricEventTtl: 10m
-  heartbeatPeriod: 1
+  heartbeatPeriod: 500
 ```

 # How-to